rolemadelen/blog-v1/posts/blog/en-leetcode-word-search.md

 # Approach

-We cannot use same letter twice, so all we need to do is once we found `word[0]`, we proceed checking in all 4 directions using DFS.
+Since we can't use the same letter twice, we just need to find the position of `word[0]`.
+Then, we'll proceed with checking all 4 directions using DFS.

-At first though, I was only checking the `next` and `down`

 # Code